Combat Email Harvester Robots with Our

 Another method is to obfuscate the address using a combination of Hexadecimal and/or ISO characters in place of the letters which make up an email address.

-This is what the second form on the page does.
-Drop in your email address then select ISO, Hex or Mixed output to produce an email address which will remain transparent to the majority of email harvester robots.
-The top form is similar but it generates a complete MailTo email address with the option to change the on-screen link, mouse-over title and email subject title.
+The ISO, Hex or Mixed output produces an email address which will remain transparent to the majority of email harvester robots.
+The top form is similar but it generates a complete MailTo email address with the option to change the on-screen link, mouse-over title, HTML5, dofollow or nofollow link and email subject title.

 A six month study found that email addresses encoded in this way and posted on the Web received no junk email.